-The several different tribes of Chut in Laos are called Kha Tong Luang ('Yellow-Leaf People') by local people because they used to build temporary shelters made of banana leaves, and moved on when the leaves had yellowed and withered.
-This has led to a great deal confusion among researchers and ethnographers because there are two other groups in Laos who practice the same custom.
+The several Chut tribes in Laos are called Kha Tong Luang ('Yellow-Leaf People') by local people because they used to build temporary shelters made of banana leaves and moved on when the leaves had yellowed and withered.
+This has led to confusion among researchers and ethnographers because there are two other groups in Laos who practice the same custom.
 We have named these other two groups Mlabri and Aheu.

-May women are experts at finding edible roots, snails, vegetables and mushrooms on the forest floor.
+Chut women are experts at finding edible roots, snails, vegetables, and mushrooms on the forest floor.
 May men hunt small game using traps and crossbows with poisoned arrows.
-Dogs are also used to track animals during large-scale hunting expeditions.
+They use dogs to track animals during large-scale hunting expeditions.

 The various Chut tribes share a common belief in a Creator God.
 They take great care to recite their legends to future generations in stories and folk-songs called ka-tum and ka-lenh.

-Ask God to send His workers to the May in both Laos and Vietnam.
+Ask God to send loving workers to the Chut in both Laos and Vietnam.

-Pray the May may no longer be known as beggars, but as children of the King and joint-heirs with Christ.
+Pray the Chut may no longer be known as beggars, but as children of the King and joint-heirs with Christ.

 People Name General | Chut |